tokamak-network/darius-tutorial/cross-dom-bridge-eth/README.md

 ### `depositETH`

-This function shows how to deposit ETH from Ethereum to TokamakLayer2.
+This function shows how to deposit ETH from Goerli to Darius.

 ```js
 const depositETH = async () => {